StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

              }
            ]'
       ...
-      # This already exists in the pod spec, the container name needs to match the container that is exposing the openmetrics endpoint
+      # This already exists in the pod spec, the container name needs to match the container that's exposing the openmetrics endpoint
       spec:
         containers:
          - name: <CONTAINER_NAME>